netlify/addons/README.md

 In order for Netlify customers to create and manage their own instances of your service, you'll need to create a management API that exposes the following endpoints:

 ```
-GET     /manifest       # returns the manifest for the API
+GET     /manifest       # returns the manifest & configuration details for your service
 POST    /instances      # create a new instance of your service
 GET     /instances/:id  # get the current configuration of an instance
 PUT     /instances/:id  # update the configuration of an instance